davidbolton1/Pizza42/README.md

 }
 ```
 --> Then, make sure that this is required before calling the API

+The API endpoint servicing the orders request must require a valid token as well as a
+specific scope for the operation to complete.

 ```
 const checkJwt = jwt({
   secret: jwksRsa.expressJwtSecret({